Routing EXPLAIN ANALYZE Output to Centralized Logs

 )

-def _evaluate_route(self, payload: ExplainEnvelope) -> RouteTarget:
+def _evaluate_route(self, env: ExplainEnvelope) -> RouteTarget:

-if payload.query_type == "DDL":
+if env.query_type == "DDL":

 return RouteTarget.DDL

-if (payload.total_time_ms > self.config.critical_time_ms or
+if (env.total_time_ms > self.config.critical_time_ms

-payload.actual_rows > self.config.critical_rows):
+or env.actual_rows > self.config.critical_rows):

 return RouteTarget.CRITICAL